Principled Pruning of Bayesian Neural Networks through Variational Free Energy Minimization: Related Work

 \subsection{Model compression}

-\fi Recently, multiple survey papers have been published with an overview of the state-of-the-art compression methods for regular (non-Bayesian) neural networks \cite{mishra_survey_2020, cheng_survey_2020, zhang_compacting_2021}.
-Based on these three papers, we can group the techniques into three main categories: network reduction, network modification and knowledge distillation.
-This paper has focused specifically on the first category.
+\fi Recently, multiple survey papers have been published on the state-of-the-art compression methods for regular (non-Bayesian) neural networks \cite{mishra_survey_2020, cheng_survey_2020, zhang_compacting_2021}, which can be grouped into three main categories: network reduction, network modification and knowledge distillation.
+This paper focuses specifically on network reduction.

 The general aim of network reduction is to reduce the storage size or computational load of the network without changing its structure.
 Within network reduction we can again distinguish between three subcategories: network pruning, quantization and low-rank decomposition.
 The key idea of network pruning is to remove unimportant parts of the network such as parameters, nodes, layers and channels.
 Components are removed based on certain heuristics and afterward the model is often retrained to regain accuracy.
-The first and most common heuristic for pruning BNNs is the signal-to-noise ratio (SNR) \cite{graves_practical_2011, blundell_weight_2015}, defined as
+The first and most common heuristic for pruning BNNs is the SNR \cite{graves_practical_2011, blundell_weight_2015}, defined as

 with $\theta$ being a parameter of the model.
 The central moments are computed with respect to the corresponding (often approximate) posterior distribution $q(\theta)$.
 SNR is then used as a ranking function where parameters with low values of SNR are pruned first.
-The second commonly used heuristic is signal-plus-robustness (SPR) from \cite[Ch.
+The second commonly used heuristic is SPR from \cite[Ch.
 4]{nalisnick_priors_2018}, defined as

-which is used similarly as a ranking function, where parameters with low SPR values are pruned first.
-In \cite[Ch.
-4]{nalisnick_priors_2018} it is argued that model parameters with large means and large variances should be kept, instead of parameters with large signal-to-noise ratios.
-A downside of both approaches is that they do not have a clear stopping criterion, meaning that the user has to specify what values of SNR or SPR are still acceptable.
-Choosing this pruning rate is often a time-consuming procedure that limits the automatability of the pruning method.
+which is used similarly as a ranking function, where parameters with low SPR values are pruned first. \cite[Ch.
+4]{nalisnick_priors_2018} argues that model parameters with large means and variances should not be pruned, instead of parameters with a large SNR.
+A downside of both approaches is that they lack a clear stopping criterion: the user has to specify what values of SNR or SPR still are acceptable.
+Choosing these thresholds is a time-consuming procedure that limits its automatability.